Survey township: History in Canada

+These townships include road allowances, so their nominal dimensions are a bit longer than six miles.
+In the first and second phases of the survey (Manitoba and parts of Saskatchewan), townships are nominally 489 chain east-west and north-south.
+In the third phase of the survey (British Columbia, Alberta and most of Saskatchewan), townships are nominally 486 chain east-west and 483 chain north-south.
+The actual area of a given township differs from the nominal because of systematic effects (due to the design of the survey) and surveying errors.

 Survey township vs. civil township

 Survey townships are distinct from civil townships.
 A survey township is used to establish boundaries for land ownership, while a civil township is a form of local government.
 In states with civil townships, the two types of townships often coincide.
 County lines, especially in western states, usually follow survey township lines, leading to the large number of rectangular counties in the Midwest, which are agglomerations of survey townships.